What is a network protocol?

 Falling into these three broad categories are thousands of network protocols that uniformly handle an extensive variety of defined tasks, including authentication, automation, correction, compression, error handling, file retrieval, file transfer, link aggregation, routing, semantics, synchronization and syntax.

-In order for network protocols to work, they must be coded within software -- either as part of the computer's operating system (OS) or as an application -- or implemented within the computer's hardware.
+For network protocols to work, they must be coded within software -- either as part of the computer's operating system (OS) or as an application -- or executed within the computer's hardware.
 Most modern OSes possess built-in software services that are prepared to implement some network protocols.
 Other applications, such as web browsers, are designed with software libraries that support the protocols necessary for the application to function.
 In addition, TCP/IP and routing protocol support is implemented in direct hardware for enhanced performance.

 What are the vulnerabilities of network protocols?